abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![The whole logical system, represented as a Hasse diagram](../05_logic/lattice_true_false.svg)

 This is another example of the categorical concept of duality - $\top$ and $\bot$ are dual to each other, which makes a lot of sense if you think about it, and also helps us remember their symbols (althought if you are like me, you'll spent a year before you stop wondering which one is which, every time I see them).

-So in order to represent logic, our distributive lattice has to also be *bounded* i.e. it has to have greatest and least elements (which play the roles of *True* and *False*).
+In fact, the whole lattice can be turned upside down and (switching the directions of the arrows and the dual concepts True/False and/or) the logic inside it will still be valid!

 The *implies* operation
 ---

+So, by now we know that our distributive lattice has to also be *bounded* i.e. it has to have greatest and least elements (which play the roles of *True* and *False*) in order to represent logic.
 As we said, every lattice has representations of propositions implying one another (i.e. it has arrows), but to really represents a logical system it also has to have *function objects* i.e. there needs to be a rule that identifies a unique object $A → B$ for each pair of objects $A$ and $B$, such that all axioms of logic are followed.

 ![Implies operation](../05_logic/implies.svg)